Onishim/SCP-Mod/README.md

 1. Expand conversation history on load of SCP issue page
 2. Highlight (default) and/or add label to SUMMARY & Complexity Notes in SCP issue page
 3. Scroll to Request Details, Conversations & Request Properties section
+4. Add new or find existing SUMMARY note

 ###### Instructions for use:
 1. Install Tampermonkey Add-on to your browser from below links.